qianelsali/Machine-Learning-Projects/README.md

  a) explore gamer user behavior

- b) build a classfier to predict who are going to be payers and non-payers
+ b) build a classfier to predict who are going to be payers and non-payers at the initial installation stage

- c) design a promotion on payers and non-payers
+ c) design a promotion on predicted payers and non-payers

+ d) design metrics to evalute the promotion effects

   The framework of the code: